RIFFDIDDYS/RIFFDIDDYS/README.md

 - 👋 Hi, I’m @RIFFDIDDYS - I feel like I have made something special.
 That would give people the feeling of being their favorite band, singer, musican or song they have in there head.
 I just have no idea on what to do with it.
 I spent all day trying to figure all this out because I think I entered a world where I have made it possiable.
 - 👀 I’m interested in ... getting the TMMMIDGT in the hands of someone like STEM or NASA and built at a toy companines.
 I would also like to send a recording of the sound it makes to someone who knows someone that knows about music, music theripy, or making things.
+- I found the notes
+- 👀 I’m interested in ...
+Finding the George Forman of Rock and Roll Music.
+I have narrowed it down to anyone who want to feel like what it is to be Randy Rhoads or Eddie Van Halen - CAN I put that in a patent claim?
+- 👀 I’m interested in ...
+I would also be interested in finding like a hardware chain, or hobby store, or like the Scoots or STEM or like NASA.
+People are gonna need a lot of time with music up there in space and I promise YOU this will deliver and I am wrong - I also have made the best SPACE CORD - a work out that I designed for people in low gravity.
+-
 - 🌱 I’m currently learning ... how to make the best TMMMIDGT I have ever made.
 I have one I am building right know and I cant wait to hear if it sounds as good as I think.
 But in my head earlier - I was telling my Dad how I was gonna make the next one and I can not wait to hear what that sounds like.
 But the new design can attach I think to anything.
 Well things people have around the house.
 - 💞️ I’m looking to collaborate on ...
 On what I have made.
 - 📫 How to reach me ...
 Please let me learn how to code first so I can fill in some more of the above spaces.